alexvoss/mkdocs-material-fork/docs/insiders/benefits.md

 - [x] Improved search result relevance and scoring
 - [x] Missing query terms in search results

+Looking at this list makes us proud what we have accomplished over the past years thanks to [our awesome sponsors].
+We are hoping to extend this list for the years to come.

+  [our awesome sponsors]: our-sponsors.md

 ### Premium Sponsors

-- How can I display my logo on the list of premium sponsors?
+We offer additional benefits exclusively to our premium sponsors who sponsor us on our commercial tiers starting at $125 a month.

+- Multiple seats: the number depends on the sponsoring tier
+- [Prioritized bug reports]
+- Logo placement + backlink
+- Private support via email 📨

 If your sponsorship tier includes logo placement, and you would like us to display your logo in the [list of premium sponsors] and have it linked to your site, please contact us via mail.
 Simply send us a horizontal SVG or PNG version of your logo making sure it displays the name of your company and the logo to sponsors@squidfunk.com.
+You can opt in or out at any time.

   [list of premium sponsors]: https://github.com/squidfunk/mkdocs-material#user-content-premium-sponsors

-- Is logo placement optional?

-Yes, all of our commercial benefits, such as logo placement and backlinks, are optional and can be opted in or out at any time.
-You can keep your sponsorship completely private.
+  [Prioritized bug reports]: support.md/prioritized-support